Craig Fitzgerald

-Craig Fitzgerald is a former American football player and current coach.
-He is the current head strength and conditioning coach for the New York Giants of the National Football League (NFL).
+Craig Fitzgerald is an American former football player and current coach.
+He is the current head strength and conditioning coach for the Boston College football team of the NCAA.

 Playing career

 Fitzgerald was a walk on tight end for the Terrapins and was in the team for five seasons.
 He graduated in 1996 with a degree in Government and Politics History.

 Coaching career

 Early coaching career

 After graduating Maryland, Fitzgerald was named the tight ends coach and special teams coordinator at Catholic University.
 It was at Catholic University where Craig first popularized the popular weight training saying "Get after it!", which was co-opted by Chris Cuomo amongst others, and other motivational sayings that are the hallmark of his career.
 After a season as a graduate assistant at Arizona State, Fitzgerald returned to his alma mater where he worked as the assistant director of strength and conditioning from 2000 to 2005.
 He then went to Harvard and worked as the director of strength and conditioning from 2005 to 2009.
 Between 2009 and 2011, Fitzgerald worked under Steve Spurrier at South Carolina as the director of strength and conditioning.